serenity-is/docs/mysql.md

 ## MySql

-> MySql support is available for Serene 1.8.13+

 ### Registering MySql Provider

 MySQL has a .NET provider named MySql.Data.
 You need to first install it in MyProject.Web: